falcosecurity/.github/CONTRIBUTING.md

 ## Coding Guidelines

 This is handled on a per-repository basis.
+However, general guidelines are assumed:

+- reference guidelines of the code language used should be followed;
+- significant functionality should come with appropriate testing to be run in the automated test suite;
+- if third-party code is used, all licenses must be preserved and be compatible with our [licensing requirements](https://github.com/falcosecurity/evolution/blob/main/GOVERNANCE.md#license).

 ## Developer Certificate Of Origin